Robert Alan Browne

-Robert Alan Browne (June 2, 1932 – June 12, 2018) was an American film and television actor.
-Browne was born in New York City, New York.
-He played the minor role of the café owner Ralph Statler in Psycho II and Psycho III.
+Robert Alan Browne (June 2, 1932 – June 12, 2018) was an American film and television actor He was best known for playing the café owner Ralph Statler in the films Psycho II and Psycho III.
 He also played Detective Stanley Bumford in the short-lived crime drama television series Heart of the City.

 Browne guest-starred in television programs, including M*A*S*H, Simon & Simon, Dallas, Moonlighting and Three's a Crowd.
+Aside from acting, he worked as a hairdresser.

-He died at his home in Laguna Woods, California in June 2018, at the age of 86.
+Browne died at his home in Laguna Woods, California on June 12, 2018, at the age of 86.